 Improving Medication and Specimen Collection Efficiency at Prominent Hospital with CipherLab's RS35 Touch Mobile Computers

-Established in 1945, the hospital is a medical center-level teaching facility with over 4,000 professionals in Taiwan.
-It serves military personnel, their families, and the general public, offering over 1,900 hospital beds and managing approximately 6,000 outpatient visits daily.
-Committed to advancing the medical care environment, the hospital invests in cutting-edge equipment and aligns with strategic development priorities across departments.
-To improve workflow for unit dose medication delivery and specimen collection for inpatient care, the hospital has decided to upgrade its equipment.
+CipherLab's RS36 Touch Mobile ComputerThe hospital is a leading medical center–level teaching facility in Taiwan with more than 4,000 healthcare professionals.
+With over 1,900 hospital beds and around 6,000 outpatient visits daily, the hospital remains committed to advancing the quality of medical care through continuous investment in cutting-edge technology and strategic departmental development.
+To enhance workflow efficiency in unit dose medication delivery and specimen collection for inpatient care, the hospital has undertaken an equipment upgrade initiative.

 Obstacles in Achieving a Productive Healthcare Workflow